sagnik1-patra/Pathogen-Mutation-Predictor/README.md

-🧫 BioMind — AI Pathogen Mutation & Drug Resistance Predictor
+🧫 BioMind — AI Pathogen Mutation & Drug Resistance Predictor.

 BioMind is an AI-powered system that predicts antimicrobial resistance (AMR) and identifies high-risk pathogen mutations using deep learning and genomic data.
 It integrates mutation profiles, drug response data, and clinical metadata to forecast whether a pathogen strain is resistant or susceptible — and visualizes key mutation–drug interaction patterns.